ingvildeb/brain_section_scripts/README.md

-# nutil_scripts
+# brainsection_scripts
-Scripts for working with the nutil software for large data collections
+Scripts for working with large collections of brain sections